 Pause Windows when possible feature is designed to save your Mac resources.
 Pausing Windows virtual machine releases the resources such as RAM and CPU which are currently used by Windows.
 Then released resources can be used again by the Mac, its applications or by other virtual machines on the computer.
 If you select this option, the virtual machine will be automatically paused if:

 The virtual machine is running, but its window is not active for more than 30 seconds

-- there are no applications running in guest operating system (no icons of the guest OS applications are present in the Dock).
+- There are no applications running in Windows (no icons of Windows applications are present in the Dock)

-* - This option is available only when Parallels Tools are installed in the virtual machine, and Isolate Mac from Windows option is disabled in the Security pane.
+NOTE: This option is available only when Parallels Tools are installed in Windows virtual machine and Isolate Mac from Windows option is disabled in Security tab.